 Jochen lives with his wife and two children in Heidelberg, Germany.
 He holds a PhD in Humanities from Heidelberg University (Germany), spent an academic year at Reading University (United Kingdom) and holds a degree as Certified Telematics Engineer.

-Jun Iio, Ph.D., is a Research Director of Mitsubishi Research Institute, Inc. and also a Visiting Professor at Tokyo University of Agriculture and Technology.
-He graduated from the University of Tokyo (BEng, MEng) in 1994, joined in Mitsubishi Research Institute, Inc., Tokyo, Japan.
+Jun Iio, Ph.D., is a Professor at Chuo University.
+He graduated from the University of Tokyo (BEng, MEng) in 1994, entered in Mitsubishi Research Institute, Inc., Tokyo, Japan.
+After working as a Research Director of Mitsubishi Research Institute, Inc., he joined in the faculty of Chuo University, 2013.

 He has worked on many R&D projects regarding OSS, such as the FLOSS-JP/Asia developer survey, the Open School Platform project, and several OSS-based system development projects in ASEAN countries.
 In addition, he was the key member of the project that built an OSS curriculum and educational guidelines for Japanese universities.